 Galileo is one of the greatest European scholars of physics, mathematics, astronomy, and geometry.
 Born in 1564 in Pisa and died in Arcetri in 1641, Galileo (Galileo Galilei) was a pioneer of physics.
 In fact, since 1680 he’s been considered the founder of the discipline.
 Furthermore, he established the foundations of modern mechanics.

-Every country goes through some dark days.
+Every country goes through some dark days, and these dark days are usually defined by the country’s leaders.
 For Italy, it was Benito Mussolini.

 Born in 1883 in Dovia di Predappio and died in Giulino di Mezzegra in 1945, Mussolini was a journalist and the Leader of Italy between 1922 and 1943.